 At first you think it's just a "tight period."
 A couple months of low resources and high demand.
 You keep your head down and work hard, knowing that with enough overtime the path will clear, the demands will slow down.

 But the tight period does not seem to wane.
 Because it's not a tight period.
 Your practice is doing well and your demand has superseded the quantity of people at your firm (whether it's a count of one – yourself – or twenty).
 Now is the time to hire.
 Your new employee will help not only relieve stress, but take on a size-able portion of the work.
 They will be worth the money.
 And because your firm is growing, you will see the return on investment from spending time training this new hire.
-Take the leap and get the support you need and deserve.
+Take the leap and get the legal support you need and deserve.